Tri-City Horsemen

-The Idaho Horsemen are a professional indoor football team based out of Nampa, Idaho, with home games at the Ford Idaho Center.
+The Tri-City Horsemen are a professional indoor football team currently based out of Kearney, Nebraska.
+They were founded as the Idaho Horsemen in 2018 and played their home games at the Ford Idaho Center from 2019 to 2025.
 They are owned by Chris Reynolds from Platinum Events & Security LLC.
 In 2019, the team owners founded the American West Football Conference.
 They joined the National Arena League before the 2024 season.
+They have since relocated to Kearney, Nebraska, and will begin played at Viaero Center in Kearney starting in 2027.